-10. Click OK again.
+9. Click OK again.

 - d.
 Format the chart as follows: - 1.
-Click in the chart so the chart elements icons are displayed in the upper right corner.
+Click anywhere in the chart so the chart elements buttons are displayed in the upper right corner. - Mac Users: There are no chart elements buttons.
+The Add Chart Element menu is in the upper left corner of the screen.
+Click its down arrow to open it.

 Open the Chart Elements menu by clicking the green cross.

 Insert checks as shown below: